EU MDR Countdown: What’s Next for Medical Device Compliance

 The European database for medical devices (EUDAMED) is a central part of the new MDR legislation, pulling together market surveillance data for exchange between device manufacturers, competent authorities, and NBs.

 The Actor Registration module—the first of six—went live in December 2020.
 Device manufacturers should be working with their NB now to complete this module.
 Reporting to the database is mandatory in May 2022 when all modules are live.
-The early release of the first module gives manufacturers time to register early, reduce the EUDAMED learning curve, and improve compliance with future releases.
+The early release of the first module gives manufacturers time to register early, reduces the EUDAMED learning curve, and improves compliance with future releases.